thecristen/dotcom/README.md

 sudo gem install json -v 1.8
 sudo gem install pronto
 sudo gem install pronto-scss
+sudo gem install pronto-eslint sudo gem install pronto-credo
 ```

-Run it by calling `pronto run` in the root of your website repository.
+Run it by calling `pronto run` in the `mbta/dotcom` directory.
+If there is no output, that means it passed.

 ## Backstop Tests